brownsys/brownsys-zookeeper/README.txt

 brownsys additions:

 RETRO:
+1. Download and install aspectj from http://www.eclipse.org/aspectj/downloads.php Install it using, eg: java -jar aspectj-1.8.0.jar
+Then make sure the 'bin' directory of wherever you install it to is on your path.
+2. Copy the following jars from <aspectj install folder>/lib to your ant lib directory (eg. ~/.ant/lib): aspectjrt.jar aspectjtools.jar aspectjweaver.jar
+org.aspectj.matcher.jar
-1. check out the retro branch
+3. Check out the retro branch
-2. build using: ant -Djavac.args="-Xlint -Xmaxwarns 1000" clean compile
+4. Build using: ant -Djavac.args="-Xlint -Xmaxwarns 1000" clean compile
-3. run with bin/zkServer
+5. Run with bin/zkServer
 Jon: Instrumentation contains some debug stuff and is more verbose than necessary.
 AspectJ dependencies are in the src/java/lib folder.
 I don't know how to use ANT particularly well, so for now that's where they live and require manual updating.